A woman drinking water from a water pump in Mali.

 Water and sanitation

-World countries succeeded in reaching the Millennium Development Goal to halve the number of people without access to clean water.
+The countries of the world succeeded in reaching the Millennium Development Goal to halve the number of people without access to clean water.
 However, when it comes to the second objective – increasing access to sanitation – the situation was still bleak after the deadline in 2015.

 Clean water and access to sustainable sanitation can be a matter of life or death.
 Although the proportion of people in poor countries with access to clean water increased from 71 per cent (1990) to around 90 per cent (2016), 663 million (2016) people in the world still lack access to good quality water.
 More than a third of the world's population, 2.36 billion people, also do not have access to any toilet (2016), and of these, 500 million live in India.
 More people have mobile phones than toilets.
-The new goal for sustainable development, adopted by the UN and its Member States in autumn 2015, is for all people in all countries to have access to safe drinking water, basic sanitation and access to hand washing by 2030.
+Goal 6 of the Global Goals on Sustainable Development states that all people in all countries should have access to safe drinking water, basic sanitation and hand washing by 2030.

 One in three people in the world lacks access to a toilet or a latrine, which, together with poor hygiene, leads to diseases that every day kill 800 children (2016).
 Children under 15 years are particularly hit hard, and for them diseases such as diarrhoea are a greater problem than HIV and AIDS, malaria and tuberculosis altogether.
 People who do not have access to toilets must answer the call of nature outdoors.
 One effect of this is that children suffer from stunted growth as their intestinal villi are destroyed by diarrhoea and other infections that come from faecal matter in their local environment.
 This in turn leads to a deterioration in cognitive ability and so they get a poorer start in life.
 This is why access to clean water and sustainable sanitation solutions is the area that together receives more than half of our budget for contributions within the water sector.